 ATP shot: An abbreviation for an around-the-post shot.
-(Popularized by Kyle Yates.)
+(Term popularized by Kyle Yates.)

 backcourt: The last third or so of the court furthest back from the net.

 backhand: A shot made with your paddle arm across your body and the back of your paddle hand facing the net.

 backspin: Spin applied to the ball by hitting it while the paddle is moving from high to low, causing the bottom of ball to rotate away from the hitter while in flight.
 A ball with backspin will have a tendency to slow—or even stop—forward motion once it contacts the ground.